 - Although it wasn't a Twelve Episode Anime, the final episode of Excel♥Saga (Episode 26: "Going Too Far!") was submitted to air on TV.
 True to the parody nature of the preceding 25 episodes, #26 was a parody of gimmicky, shock-value final episodes; in addition to content that could have never aired in its timeslot, the episode also runs exactly one minute longer than normal.
 It was added to the Japanese and overseas DVD releases because it'd never get past the censors (which was the whole point).

-- The Uta Kata non-television episode gave some added conclusion to the end of the series, though it was still unfulfilling in some respects.
+- The Uta Kata bonus episode gave some added conclusion to the end of the series, as well as ending on a Here We Go Again note.